queicherius/gw2api-client/docs/endpoints.md

 - **Authenticated:** No
 - **Localized:** No
 - **Cache time:** 30 seconds
-- **This endpoint exposes the following methods:**
+- **This endpoint additionally exposes the following methods:**
-  - `world(:worldId)` - Details of the WvW match where only the given world is participating in
+  - `world(:worldId)` - Only get details to WvW matches where the given world is participating in

 <sup>[↑ Back to the overview](#available-endpoints)</sup>